 Torquato Tasso (1544–1595) was a prominent Italian poet and author of tragedies, dramas, dialogues, and treatises.

-Tasso is best known for his epic poem, Gerusalemme liberata [Jerusalem Delivered] (1581), set during the First Crusade to reconquer Jerusalem.
+Tasso is best known for his epic poem, Gerusalemme liberata [Jerusalem Delivered] (1581), set during the First Crusade which aimed to reconquer Jerusalem.
 A highly prolific writer, he wrote close to two thousand lyric poems; a pastoral drama, L’Aminta; a tragedy, Re Torrismondo; a series of dialogues and discourses on love, virtue, nobility, courtly style, and beauty; and four books on poetics.
 He also wrote a discourse titled Della virtù femminile e donnesca [On Feminine Virtue].

 Tasso died in 1595 at the monastery of Sant‘Onofrio in Rome before he could be crowned poet laureate.